tongtongliang/tongtongliang.github.io/_pages/about.md

 ---
 I am a PhD student in the Department of Mathematics at [UC San Diego](https://ucsd.edu/) (since 2023), working with Prof. [Alex Cloninger](https://sites.google.com/ucsd.edu/alexandercloninger/home), Prof. [Rahul Parhi](https://sparsity.ucsd.edu/rahul/), and Prof. [Yu-Xiang Wang](https://cseweb.ucsd.edu/~yuxiangw/) on deep learning research.
 Before turning to deep learning, I worked in algebraic topology and algebraic geometry.
 I received both my B.S. and M.S. degrees in Mathematics from [Southern University of Science and Technology](https://www.sustech.edu.cn/en/), where I was advised by Prof. [Yifei Zhu](https://yifeizhu.github.io/).

 My research studies how gradient-based training writes information into neural networks.
 A central theme in my recent work is that gradient descent naturally induces certain forms of internal representation, and these forms determine whether a network learns reusable structure or memorizes individual samples.
-Through the lens of dynamical stability, I identified neural shattering: a memorizing representation that emerges during training, where networks fit data through highly sample-specific features.
-I then studied how data geometry and architecture can suppress or amplify this behavior and change when neural networks generalize.
+Through the lens of dynamical stability, I identified [neural shattering](https://arxiv.org/abs/2506.20779): a memorizing representation that emerges during training, where networks fit data through highly sample-specific features.
+I then studied how [data geometry](https://arxiv.org/abs/2510.18120) and [architecture](https://arxiv.org/abs/2603.04807) can suppress or amplify this behavior.

-I am currently extending this viewpoint to modern deep learning systems, including sparse architecture design for vision and generative models, memorization in multimodal generation, and efficient RL post-training for LLM reasoning.
-Across these projects, I aim to understand how training choices affect what models learn, what they memorize, and how reliably they scale.
+I am currently extending this viewpoint to modern deep learning systems, including sparse architecture design for vision models and memorization in multimodal generation.

-My long-term goal is to turn this understanding into design principles for reliable and scalable deep learning systems.

 Papers
 ======